alexdenker/htc2022_LPD/README.md

 ## Usage

-We provided the `enviroment.yml` file to restore the conda enviroment used for the submission.
+We provide the `enviroment.yml` file to restore the conda enviroment used for the submission.
 You can create the enviroment using the following command:

 ```
 conda env create -f environment.yml
 ```

-The networks weights are fairly small (~10MB) per difficulty level so we store them directly in the repository.
+The network weights are fairly small (~10MB per difficulty level), so we store them directly in the repository.
 We created a script `main.py` to reconstruct phantoms from limited-angle measurements:

 ```
 python main.py /path_to_input_folder /path_to_ouput_folder difficulty_level